tigoe/display-examples/readme.md

-# Screens for Microcontrollers
+# Displays for Microcontrollers

-There are a number of different kinds of sceeens that can be driven by a microcontroller.
+There are a number of different kinds of displays that can be driven by a microcontroller.
 Listed here are a few of the more common ones, and some explanations of the terminology used to describe them.

 ## Display Technologies

+**Multi-Segment LED display** - There are many models of multi-segment LED displays, including the classic 7-segment LEDs, alphanumeric displays, dot-matrix diplays, bar graph displays, RGB LEDs, and others.
+What these share in common is that they will have either a common-cathode or common-anode structure.
+Common cathode LEDs have multiple anodes, one for each LED segment, and one cathode for all. common anode LEDs have a single anode and multiple cathode for all the segments.
+Driving these displays requires a control pin for each LED segment.
+They are usually driven by a multiplexer or LED driver, which can provide both a common interface for all the LEDs (such as an SPI or I2C interface), and a controlled current supply for all the LEDs.

 **LCD** - Liquid crystal display.
 LCDs are made up of long-chain molecules in a state between crystal and liquid.
 When a charge is applied, the molecules align, acting as a polarizer.
 When paired with a second polarizer, they can either block light or allow it to pass through, appearing either light or dark.
 A grid of these can form a single-color display.
 Liquid crystals do not emit light, so a backlight is required to light them up.